 Stella was one of 24 artist educators from across Ontario to participate in a pilot Artist Educator Course - an Indigenous perspective on arts education, with the support of elders, the Royal Conservatory of Music, The Ontario Arts Council, and the Debajehmujig Theatre Group on Manitoulin Island in May 2014.

-She is writing an illustrated memoir: Plastic Squeeze-Toy Carrot.
+She is currently writing a childhood memoir.
 Claims that she is learning to play the clarinet have been investigated and have proven false.

 Stella's first show biz appearance was as the poster girl for Taffy Toppin', a product you may have seen in the dairy section of your neighbourhood IGA in 1966.
 Her life story includes surviving a bohemian childhood, leaving home at 17 to work in a silver mill in Keno City, Yukon, a stint as a cook's helper at an oil rig in Alberta, sailing a 42' catamaran off the West Coast built by her French ex-husband, working as a Customs Inspector, and manning the emergency phone lines at the R.C.M.P.
 Stella was security-cleared to the Secret level.

 Her show biz low point - at the Pacific National Exhibition, she played Diamond Lil accompanied by a mechanical guitar-playing pig.
 Judged "too operatic" by her boss, she was fired.
 It was all uphill from there.

 Canadian Actor's Equity, ACTRA, SOCAN